Orcas: Mrs Jessica Shaw Swordfish: Mrs Rachel Goodenough

 The Science focuses this year are Electricity, States of matter, Sound, Animals including humans and living things and their habitats.
 These topics will all help increase the children’s investigative skills and give them the experience of planning, and carrying out a fair test.

 Our Shakespeare topic involves drama and scriptplay reading and writing, along with learning about life in Tudor England.
-Within this topic, we also focus on the science subject area ‘Sounds’ learning about how sounds are made and investigating them.
+Within this topic, we also focus on the science subject ‘animals, including humans’ learning about teeth and the digestive system.

 Roman Invasion – This topic incorporates both history and geography, learning about how and where the Romans invaded.
-Alongside this, pupils will be learning about habitats, comparing local habitats with others from around the World.
+Alongside this, pupils will be learning about electricity and sound in science.

 Thematic topics focus involving all curriculum areas:

-This will enable children to experience a full range of activities from all subject areas History, Geography, RE, PE, ICT, Design Technology, PSHCE, Art, French, Drama and Music.
-As part of the Y4 Music Curriculum children are given the opportunity to learn percussion, singing and African drumming with a specialist teacher from the West Sussex Music team.
+This will enable children to experience a full range of activities from all subject areas – History, Geography, RE, PE, ICT, Design Technology, PSHCE, Art, French, Drama and Music.
+As part of Y4 Music Curriculum, children are given the opportunity to learn percussion, singing and violin with a specialist teacher from the West Sussex Music Team.

-Homework (Maths and English) is set on a Friday and is due back on the Wednesday of the following week.
-It comprises of one piece of English and one piece of maths each week.
-Reading and timestables practice is expected to take place daily.
+Homework (Maths and English) is set on Friday and due back the Friday of the following week.
+It comprises of one piece of English and one piece of Maths each week.
+Reading and times tables practice is expected to take place daily.